testcontainers/testcontainers-go/docs/modules/pulsar.md

 ## Advanced configuration

 In the case you need a more advanced configuration regarding the config, host config and endpoint settings Docker types, you can leverage the modifier functions that are available in the ContainerRequest.
-The Pulsar container exposes a way to interact with those modifiers in a simple manner, using the aforementioned options in the `StartContainer` function:
+The Pulsar container exposes a way to interact with those modifiers in a simple manner, using the aforementioned options in the `RunContainer` function:

 <!--codeinclude-->
 [Advanced Docker settings](../../modules/pulsar/pulsar_test.go) inside_block:advancedDockerSettings